2020 — UI/UX Design

 Dating online has become something natural over the years.
 Millions of people are using the internet to find their soulmate.

 But today, the dating application market turned to be very crowded and starts to saturate.
 However, demand is still there, it is even increasing.
 Users having a particular appetite for new ways of dating.

-It’s in this context that my client wanted a high-fidelity prototype for investor presentations.
+It’s in this context that my client wanted a high-fidelity prototype for an investor presentation.